-Croatia: Report on HPP Kosinj-Senj project29.
-March 2017. / SEE Energy News
+Croatia: Report on HPP Kosinj-Senj project, SEE Energy News

 State Secretary at the Ministry of Environment and Energy Ante Cikotic met with the representatives of the town of Otocac, research institutions and associations and discussed the continuation of the construction of Kosinj-Senj hydropower system.